UIMA project logo

 The project in the build tools, uima-eclipse-composite-update-site, is only rebuilt when a new subsite is added; it has incrementing version numbers.

-How to Change the Update Site
+Releasing an update to the Eclipse Update Site

 To run the build for any of the Eclipse update sites, you must have maven property variables set to identify an accessible Eclipse installation (4.2 or later) so the Eclipse packaging tooling and Ant support can be located.
 These are typically put into your .m2 setttings.xml file like this: